Damon Feldman: Early life

-Damon Feldman was born to Martin “Marty” and Dawn Feldman, in Broomall, Pennsylvania.
+Feldman was born to Martin “Marty” and Dawn Feldman, in Broomall, Pennsylvania.
 He has a younger brother, David Feldman, who is the founder of Bare Knuckle Fighting Championship.
 Feldman's father, nicknamed “The Hammer of Thor”, was a professional middle-weight boxer, boxing trainer, and was inducted into the Pennsylvania Boxing Hall of Fame.

 When Feldman was four, his mother was a victim of a physical assault, which left her quadriplegic.
 Feldman and his brother were fostered by several family friends, who cared for them until Feldman turned ten.
 At that time, Feldman and his brother went back to live with their father, who was training several professional boxers.
 Brothers Frank "The Animal" Fletcher and Anthony "Two Guns" Fletcher lived in the Feldman home and helped raise the boys.

 Boxing career

 Feldman started boxing since the age of five under the training of his father.
-At age thirteen, he was featured in the August 1983 edition of Sports Illustrated.
+At age thirteen, he was featured in the August 1989 edition of Sports Illustrated.
 Within the feature, he was recognized for scoring a second-round knockout to win the Philadelphia Junior Olympic boxing title, in the 13-and-under category.